 - 1. What is the assignment question? - 2.
-What is your tutor looking for?
+What are we looking for in your answer?
 See above? - 3.
 What research will you need to do? - 4.
 What should the main heading and sub-headings be? - 5.
 What thoughts come immediately to mind?
 Write them down before you forget them.